THIBER-ORG/userline/README.md

 	cd userline/src
 	sudo pip3 install -U -r requirements.txt

-### Building a docker image
+### Building a Docker image
-Optionally you can build a docker image as follows:
+Optionally you can build a Docker image as follows:

 	git clone https://github.com/THIBER-ORG/userline.git
 	cd userline
 	docker build . -t userline

-### Running from docker
+### Running from Docker
-To work with UserLine when using the docker image, use the following syntax:
+To work with UserLine when using the Docker image, use the following syntax:

 	docker run --rm -ti --net=host -v [YOUR_DATA_PATH]:/data userline userline [PARAMETERS]